ianvdmerwe/suite/content/seo/page-is-blocked-for-any-search-indexing-by-bing.md

 Your `robots.txt` is blocking Bing from indexing anything on this page.
-It is rearely a good idea to block a major search engine from crawling your site.
+It is rarely a good idea to block a major search engine from crawling your site.
 Even if you might dislike them, they are only doing you good.

 # How do I fix this ?